 While this list is definitely not comprehensive, this will give you a basic idea of the tax forms that expats will see most often.
 Here’s to filing taxes the right way!

-Greenback is happy to help!
+Greenback is happy to help with any other US tax forms for expats!
 We’d love to review your specific situation and guide you through which forms need to be completed.
-Contact us with any questions you have or get started on your expat taxes today.
+Contact us with any questions you have or get started on your expat tax forms today.